-When I got a new opportunity to dive below the ice, in the French Alps, I thought it was the perfect timing to check how warm I would be with my new Fusion drysuit with the Thermal Fusion undersuit.
+When I got a new opportunity to go ice diving in the French Alps, I thought it was the perfect timing to check how warm I would be with my new Fusion drysuit with the Thermal Fusion undersuit.
 This thermal undergarment is so soft, light and cosy, I could have spent my entire winter in it!

 My first dive in Val Thorens was with the equipment of Evolution 2 ice diving school, a 7mm neoprene drysuit with a full face mask and dry gloves so I could compare.
 The next day, I was diving in Tignes, the historical location of Evolution 2 scuba diving centre.
 This time I was wearing my Fusion drysuit, my wrist seals in small size, changed by myself in only 10 minutes next to the frozen lake!

-In the pool, I took the opportunity to take pictures with my new wide angle dome in all different kind of positions.
+In the pool, I took the opportunity to take pictures with my new wide-angle dome in all different kind of positions.
 It was really easy, but then I realised I was trying the drysuit without any undergarment just my swimwear as the water was 28°C. I was even less buoyant than when I tried it in Toulon.
-In the fresh water of the pool, I didn’t need a single kilogramme of lead.
-The thing I learnt that day is I can also use the Fusion dry suit in warmer waters, the material inside in the inner shell has a nice feeling against the skin, and I was comfortable the whole time.
+In the freshwater of the pool, I didn’t need a single kilogramme of lead.
+The thing I learnt that day is I can also use the Fusion drysuit in warmer waters, the material inside the inner shell has a nice feeling against the skin, and I was comfortable the whole time.

-I now put my Fusion drysuit back in the bag and add the Thermal Fusion undergarment: 16,20 kg.
+I now put my Fusion drysuit back in the bag and add the Thermal Fusion undergarment.
+Result: 16,20 kg.
 This was my biggest surprise, the undersuit is actually pretty heavy (1,40 kg) contrary to how fluffy it feels.

-Finally with my clothes for 1 week and my travel vanity case: 17,95 kg.
+Finally, with my clothes for 1 week and my travel vanity case, I had a total weight of 17,95 kg.
 Considering 20 kg is the smallest weight I can get for checked-in luggage from the least diver friendly airlines, this is way more than enough as a safety margin for international travel: test passed!

 5 – Dour, Belgium: final weights adjustment